 Notice the removable cover on the bottom of the mouse, see fig 2.1 below.

-Turn the mouse cover anti-clockwise to release the ball (see fig 2.2 below), remove the cover and take the ball out (see fig 2.3 below).
+Turn the mouse cover anti-clockwise to remove it (see fig 2.2) and take the ball out (see fig 2.3).

-Use the soft tissue to clean the mouse ball, be sure to remove all dust/hair/debris.
+Use the soft tissue to clean the mouse ball ensuring to remove all dust, hair, or other debris.

 Next, notice the 3 rollers within the mouse casing (fig 2.4), these are what we need to clean next.

-You can improvise on how to clean the rollers, gently using your fingernail can get good results.
-Whichever way you choose to clean them, make sure you remove all traces of dust/debris, as the smallest piece can cause the mouse to behave erratically.
+You can improvise on how to clean the rollers, gently using your fingernail can achieve good results.
+Whichever way you choose to clean them make sure you remove all traces of dust/debris as the smallest piece can cause the mouse to behave erratically.

-When you have removed all traces of dust/dirt from the rollers, and the ball is nice and clean, simply put the ball back in and replace the cover, turning clockwise to lock it in place.
+When you have removed all traces of dust/dirt from the rollers and the ball is nice and clean, simply put the ball back in and replace the cover turning it clockwise to lock it in place.

-Plug the mouse back into your computer and your mouse should be as good as new.
+Once completely dry, plug the mouse back into your computer and it should be as good as new.

 Share on your social networks